DefJM/hemb/content/posts/20240127_ctf-llm-part1.md

 ### Helpfulness vs security trade-off?
-An interesting field to explore is the trade-off between general helpfulness and security.
+An interesting field to explore will be the trade-off between general helpfulness and security.
 Take below example, in which we played with the current "Gandalf the White".
 Gandalf refused to be an actor:

 ![Gandalf Level 8 refusing to be an actor](../images/gandalf-level8-refuses-to-be-an-actor.png)